Navigation

 Law Clerk Program

 The Hennepin County Attorney’s Office (HCAO) is one of the Upper Midwest’s premier public law firms with the largest civil/criminal practice in Minnesota.

 The attorneys in our office come from a variety of backgrounds and bring diverse experiences to our office.

-Each year, our office sponsors paid summer and academic-year law clerk programs that offer hands-on, challenging work experience to students from local and national law schools.
-The program is highly competitive due to the quality of the experiences offered.
+Each year, our office offers paid summer and academic year law clerk programs that offer hands-on, challenging work experience to students from local and national law schools.

-Law clerks work 32-40 hours a week during the summer and 17-19 hours during the academic year.
+Law clerks work 32-40 hours a week during the summer and 15-19 hours during the academic year.

 Mission Statement